Scottish Power was the most recent of the Big Six to cave in on cost, cutting its gas prices by 5% for 1.4 million of its customers from February 27.

 If you're considering fixing your deal at the current prices because they have fallen, it might be better to wait because it is possible (though unlikely) that prices could drop further.

-In summary, you can make sure you get the cheapest energy possible by getting both your gas and electricity from the same provider, managing your account online, paying by direct debit on a non-standard tariff - and by switching to the most competitive provider or tariff on the market.
+In summary, you can make sure you get the cheapest energy possible by managing your account online, paying by direct debit on a non-standard fixed tariff - and by switching to the most competitive provider or tariff on the market.

 However, if you're still unsure about whether or not you can save money on your energy by switching, try our free gas and electricity comparison (